 These are some of the most common retail banks in Italy:

-Alternatively, for simple access to your money abroad - and an even better deal - use Wise.
+Alternatively, for simple access to your money abroad - and an even better deal - send money online with Wise.

-If you have a bank account in Italy, or know someone who does, you can transfer money between accounts using the real mid-market exchange rate.
+If you have a bank account in Italy, or know someone who does, you can send money to Italy using the real mid-market exchange rate.
 It's a quick and convenient way to get your Euro cash, with no hidden fees.
 See if you can get a better deal with Wise.

 We cover all you wanted to know about electricity and power adapters for Italy.
 You'll also learn about plugs and power converters.
 Read on.